 Face to Face (1967) (d: Sergio Sollima): A fish-out-of-water cinematic showdown in which a Boston history professor (Gian Maria Volonte) seeks some R&R in Texas, where he meets up with an outlaw (Tomas Milian) who shows him the ropes of becoming a desperado.
 The education goes to the teacher’s head and he’s soon leading a gang of bandits, while his erstwhile mentor finally finds his moral compass.

-Kill Them All and Come Back Alone (1967) (d: Enzo G. Castellari): Rifleman star Chuck Connors travels to Europe, starring as a Confederate prisoner who teams with a guard and a group of Magnificent Seven-fashioned specialists to steal a cache of gold from a Union fort.
-Director Castellari (who helmed the original Inglourious Bastards) accents the action sequences, and Frank Wolff and Franco Citti join Connors ably in the macho proceedings.
+Kill Them All and Come Back Alone (1967) (d: Enzo G. Castellari): TV’s Rifleman, Chuck Connors, travels to Europe, starring as a Confederate prisoner who teams with a guard and a group of Magnificent Seven-fashioned specialists to steal a cache of gold from a Union fort.
+Director Castellari (who helmed the original Inglorious Bastards) accents the action sequences, and Frank Wolff and Franco Citti join Connors ably in the macho proceedings.

 Forgotten Pistolero (1969) (d: Ferdinando Baldi): Blindman helmer Baldi delivers a wild, wild western with melodrama aplenty, as the son of a murdered general joins forces with the son of his father’s servant to find out what really happened–and make someone pay for the patricide.
 Also known as Gunman of Ave Maria, the film stars Luciana Paluzzi, Leonard Mann, and Peter Martel; with lots of close-ups of sweaty faces, flashbacks and a Morricone-like score, this is primo faux Leone.